Last Updated on November 12, 2021

 A similar myth is that some foods are ‘hot’ or ‘cold’; not in reference to their cooking temperature but their perceived effect on the body.
 Jackfruit is said to be a ‘heat-producing’ fruit that should be avoided by pregnant women.
 This is also a myth prevalent in India, along with other untrue food taboos (source: Healthline Journal).

 Unfortunately, both myths – about jackfruit causing miscarriage and jackfruit being ‘heat-producing’ – can still be found all over the internet.
 Neither is true.
 Pregnant women can safely eat jackfruit.
 The only reason to avoid it is if you may be allergic to it; covered below.

 Is Jackfruit Good or Bad For Pregnant Women?

-Now that you’re aware that jackfruit is safe to eat, you’re probably wondering: What are the benefits of jackfruit for pregnancy?
-Is it healthy?
+Now that you’re aware that jackfruit is safe to eat, you’re probably wondering: What are the benefits of jackfruit during pregnancy?
+Is it healthy food?
 It’s got the word ‘fruit’ in, right?

-Here, I’ve listed the benefits, but also the drawbacks of eating jackfruit:
+Here, I’ve listed the health benefits, but also the drawbacks of eating jackfruit:

 The Benefits of Jackfruit in Pregnancy

-Jackfruit is a good source of vitamin C, antioxidants, vitamin A, and has more B vitamins than many other fruits (source: WebMD).
+Jackfruit is a rich source of vitamin C, antioxidants, vitamin A, and has more B vitamins than many other fruits (source: WebMD).
 It also contains niacin, potassium and magnesium.

-Jackfruit also has a good amount of fiber and has more protein than is typical in many other tropical fruits (source: Nutrition Data).
-It has a medium GI index, which may be useful to know if you have diabetes (including gestational diabetes) and have to control your blood sugar (source: Healthline).
+Jackfruit also has a good amount of fiber content and has more protein than is typical in many other tropical fruits (source: Nutrition Data).
+It has a medium GI index, which may be useful to know if you have diabetes (including gestational diabetes) and have to control your blood sugar levels (source: Healthline).

-Jackfruit seeds are also edible and contain many vitamins and nutrients, so long as they’re cooked.
-They are high in fiber and antioxidants and are a source of B vitamins (source: Purdue).
+Jackfruit seeds are also edible and contain many vitamins and essential nutrients, so long as they’re cooked.
+They are high in dietary fiber and antioxidants and are an excellent source of B vitamins (source: Purdue).